C-gyeltshen/C-gyeltshen.github.io/_posts/2024-04-30-DAM101_UnitThree.md

 The kernel is a matrix that moves over the input data, performs the dot product with the sub-region of input data, and gets the output as the matrix of dot products.

-The output of each layer's kernels is then passed through a non-linear activation function, such as ReLU, to introduce non-linearity into the network and enable it to learn more complex and abstract features.
+The output of each layer's kernels is then passed through a non-linear activation function, such as ReLU, to introduce non-linearity into the network and enable it to learn more complex and abstract features .